Code-Institute-Submissions/Solitudes/README.md

 The deployed website will be automatically updated upon new commits to the master branch.
 In order for the site to deploy correctly on GitHub pages, the landing page must either be named "index.html" and includes adjustments on all other additional html- pages, when required.

-There a minimum to no differences between the developped and deployed version.
+There's a minimum to no differences between the developped and deployed version.
 All requests and approved changes may only be made with apporval by creator.

 ## Credits

 ### Content
-The text for section "About", "Nature" and "Discography" where sourced Wikipedia article "Solitudes".
+The text for section "About", "Nature" and "Discography" where sourced Wikipedia article "Solitudes"._
 Text- adjustments to fit to size where made by website creator.
 ### Media
 All media was used from Solitudes related websites or content.
-All rights reserved for publishers.
+All rights reserved for publishers._
 Media shall be removed immediately if requested by original content creators.
 ### Acknowledgements
-##### Many thanks to
+#### Many thanks to:
-Baklap4- for viewing example of video and audio placement.
+Baklap4- for viewing example of video and audio placement._
-Christine Urban on JSFiddle for her section- tranparency [instructions](https://jsfiddle.net/christineurban/svgbb7u5/).
+Christine Urban on JSFiddle for her section- tranparency [instructions](https://jsfiddle.net/christineurban/svgbb7u5/)._
-All friends who where willing to become my test subject.
+All friends who where willing to become my test subject._
-My cats, who kept me warm and fluffy all the way to the end.
+My cats, who kept me warm and fluffy all the way to the end._
 Dan Gibson and Solitudes, for keeping me sane and relaxed when needed for so many years.